Curriculum – Computing DocumentsDownload

 Curriculum Implementation

-At Breckon Hill, computing is taught in discreet computing lessons on a weekly basis.
-The computing curriculum is delivered through our scheme from Purple Mash.
 Our scheme has been closely referenced against the 2014 National Curriculum attainment targets in order to ensure progression and coverage.
-Having discreet lessons means that the children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
+Having discrete lessons allows children to develop depth in their knowledge and skills over the duration of each of their computing units.

 Curriculum Impact